NoBrainerORM/nobrainer/README.md

 Model.store_in :database => ->{ 'db_name' }, :table => ->{ 'table_name' }

 # Eager Loading:
-# Support nested relations.
+# Support nested associations.
 Example with an author that has many posts which
 # have many comments and categories:
 author.includes(:posts => [:comments, :categories])